 Try to reduce the amount of salt you eat as regularly eating too much is linked to raised blood pressure.
 On average, people in the UK are eating more salt than they need.
 It is recommended that adults have no more than 6 grams of salt a day.
 That is about one teaspoonful.
 Don’t add salt to your food at the table and try to use herbs, garlic, spices or lemon juice to add flavour.

 Salt is hidden in foods such as packet/canned products, instant noodles, soups, ketchups, sauces and salty savoury snacks, as well as the everyday foods we eat like bread and breakfast cereals, so it’s important to use nutritional information on the front or back of packs to make low salt choices.
-Often salt is listed as sodium on packaged food.
-To convert the figure for sodium to salt, you need to multiply by 2.5.
 Many everyday foods such as bread and cereals contain a lot of salt too.

 Often high in saturated fat, salt and sugar, processed foods can pose a quandry when trying to eat healthily.
 Try cooking from scratch, using basic, fresh and if possible, seasonal ingredients.
 Also check food labels in order to make an informed decision before you buy.

-It’s important to stick to recommended limits for alcohol of no more than 2-3 units a day for women and 3-4 for men.
-Avoid binge drinking and if you do, avoid alcohol for the following 48 hours.
+It is important to stick to recommended limits for alcohol – 14 units a week.
+Avoid binge drinking and if you do over indulge, avoid alcohol for the following 48 hours.
 Alcohol is also high in calories and even a small amount can increase your appetite and so can be linked to weight gain.
 For more information on healthy drinking habits, visit drinkaware.co.uk.